A New Graph Parameter To Measure Linearity: Introduction

-A set $S \subseteq V$ is independent if for all $a,b \in S, ab \notin E$, and $S$ is a clique if for all $a,b \in S, ab \in E$.
+A set $S \subseteq V$ is an independent set if for all $a,b \in S, ab \notin E$, and is a clique set if for all $a,b \in S, ab \in E$.
 Given a pair of vertices $u$ and $v$, the distance between $u$ and $v$, denoted $d(u,v)$, is the length of a shortest $u,v$ path.
 A \emph{diametral} path of a graph is a shortest $u,v$ path where $u$ and $v$ are at the maximum distance among all pairs of vertices.
+A \emph{dominating} path in a graph is a path where all the vertices of the graph are either on the path or have a neighbour on the path.
 A triple of independent vertices $u,v,w$ forms an \emph{asteroidal triple} (AT) if every pair of the triple remains connected when the third vertex and its closed neighbourhood are removed from the graph.
-In general, a set $A \subseteq V$ of $G$ forms an \emph{asteroidal set} if for each vertex $a \in A$, the set $A\backslash\{a\}$ is contained in one connected component of $G[V\backslash N[a]]$.
+In general, a set $A$ of vertices of $G$ forms an \emph{asteroidal set} if for each vertex $a \in A$, the set $A\backslash\{a\}$ is contained in one connected component of $G[V\backslash N[a]]$.
 The maximum cardinality of an asteroidal set of $G$, denoted $an(G)$, is called the \emph{asteroidal number} of $G$.
 A graph is \emph{AT-free} if it does not contain an asteroidal triple.
-A \emph{domino} is the induced graph $G(V = \{a,b,c,d,e,f\}, E = \{ab, ac, bd, cd, ce, df, ef\})$.
+The class of AT-free graphs contains cocomparability graphs.
+A \emph{domino} (Fig.~\ref{fig:domino}) is the induced graph $G=(V = \{a,b,c,d,e,f\}, E = \{ab, ac, bd, cd, ce, df, ef\})$.

-A \emph{module} of a graph $G$ is a subset $M$ of vertices such that any vertex in $V(G)\setminus M$ is either adjacent to all vertices in $M$ or to none of them.
-A module $M$ is \emph{trivial} if $M = V$ or $M$ is a single vertex.
-A graph is \emph{prime} if all its modules are trivial.
-A \emph{modular decomposition} is a decomposition of the vertices in which each part is a module of $G$.
-Given $\mathcal{P} = \{P_1, P_2, \ldots, P_k\}$, a modular decomposition of $G$, we write $G/\cal P$ to denote the graph constructed by contracting every module $P_i$ into a single vertex in $G$.
-This is known as the \emph{quotient graph} of $G$.